-The Trust ordinarily pays distributions from its cash from operations that is available for distribution (excluding borrowings, unrealised gains and losses and certain non-cash and capital items).
+The Trust ordinarily pays distributions from its cash from operations available for distribution (excluding borrowings, unrealised gains and losses and certain non-cash and capital items).

-As the Trust is currently providing the major tenant with its rent-free lease incentive, cash from operations has been reduced in comparison to prior periods.
+From November 2021 through January 2024, whilst the Trust was providing the major tenant with its rent-free incentive, this operating cashflow was lower than prior periods.